mantidproject/mantid/docs/source/workbench/superplot.rst

 them, the plotted bins/spectra.
 One can then add a workspace in the list by dragging and dropping it in the list or by using the combobox.

+By using the dedicated checkbox above this list, one can toggle the activation of the normalisation (by the maximum value) of the curves.

 When one or many workspace(s) is(are) clicked in the list, the navigation bar can be used to slide over the bins/spectra and update the plot accordingly.
 The current curve indicated by the slider for the workspace(s) that is(are) selected